Visiting the national play museum as an adult

 Other Things to Do

-How Long Should You Spend at Strong Museum of Play?
+How long to spend at the Strong Museum of Play?

 We spent around 3 hours here (that seems to be the average with most large museums).